aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

 Two different files could be produced according to the values retained for the aggregation.
 One with values flagged as "Good_data" or "Probably_good_data" will have *"hourly-timeseries"* as product type. e.g. *IMOS_ABOS-DA_STZ_20120421_EAC1_FV02_hourly-timeseries_END-20130823_C-20191007.nc*

-The product that also includes "Non_QC_performed" values will have *"hourly-timeseries-including-non-QC"* as product type. e.g. *IMOS_ABOS-DA_STZ_20120421_EAC1_FV02_hourly-timeseries-including-non-QC_END-20130823_C-20191007.nc*
+The product that also includes "No_QC_performed" values will have *"hourly-timeseries-including-non-QC"* as product type. e.g. *IMOS_ABOS-DA_STZ_20120421_EAC1_FV02_hourly-timeseries-including-non-QC_END-20130823_C-20191007.nc*

 The product will be delivered, in netCDF4 format, compliant with the CF-1.6 and IMOS-1.4 conventions, and structured according to the [indexed ragged array representation](http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_indexed_ragged_array_representation).

-## Sample Files

-Sample files could be downloaded from [AODN THREDDS](http://thredds.aodn.org.au/thredds/catalog/IMOS/catalog.html) server.

-## Distribution

-### Discovery and access

-All product files are made available via the AODN THREDDS server.
-This enables preview of file metadata and data subsetting via the OPeNDAP protocol, and file download via HTTP.
-The files will be discoverable under specific site/product directories.
-For ANMN files, the path within the THREDDS catalogue follows the template "IMOS/ANMN/<sub-facility>/<site_code>/hourly_timeseries/" for each site, for example http://thredds.aodn.org.au/thredds/catalog/IMOS/ANMN/NRS/NRSMAI/hourly_timeseries/catalog.html
-For ABOS, the products are not separated by site, so the path is "IMOS/ABOS/<sub-facility>/hourly_timeseries/", e.g.  http://thredds.aodn.org.au/thredds/catalog/IMOS/ABOS/DA/hourly_timeseries/catalog.html

-### Maintenance

-Product files will be re-processed (where necessary) to include any new input data.